stark-t/PAI/scripts/cluster/readme.md

 `--imgsz`: image resolution, eg, 1280 means 1280 x 1280 pixels

 `--cache`: cache images in ram (default) or disk; This might improve speed.
 But it run out of memory for `--cache ram`.
 See https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data#3-train
+See also some experiments at https://github.com/stark-t/PAI/issues/28

 `--single-cls`: if there are multiple classes, then treat them all like one (https://github.com/ultralytics/yolov5/issues/128).
 We will not use this most probably anymore.